-This program focuses on Social Work in northern and remote areas, aboriginal and cross cultural issues, women and human services, and community practice and research.
-Students may take the majority of their lower division courses from the College of New Caledonia (CNC), as well as UNBC, prior to entry into the program.
-The Regional BSW Program in Quesnel is delivered part-time over two and a half years and has the same eligibility requirements and admission process as for those applying to the BSW Program at UNBC's Prince George campus.
+This program focuses on Social Work in northern and remote areas, Indigenous and cross-cultural issues, women and human services, and community practice and research.
+Students may take the majority of their lower division courses from the Northern Lights College (NLC) as well as UNBC prior to entry into the program.
+The regional BSW program is delivered over two years and has the same eligibility requirements and admission process as for those applying to the BSW program at our Prince George campus.

-The program typically admits a new group of students every two years.
-The next intake for the Bachelor of Social Work at the South-Central campus is September 2024.
+The regional program admissions are currently scheduled for every other year.
+The next intake for the Bachelor of Social Work at the Fort St. John Peace River-Liard campus is September 2024.

 Audio-conferencing uses interactive telephone connections between classrooms at two or more campuses, with the instructor located at one of these campuses.
 Audio-conference classes are scheduled at regular meeting times and may be supplemented with handouts and/or site visits.
 See the Delivery of Assignments section for information on sending assignments to your professor.
 Audio-conference courses will indicate "Audio/Video" as the Schedule Type in the online listings.

-Students enrolled in web-based courses will obtain their course materials, give presentations, participate in class discussions and submit assignments online.
-These classes require students to have access to a computer with an Internet connection.
+Students enroled in web courses will obtain their course materials, give presentations, participate in class discussions and submit assignments online.
+These classes require students to have access to a computer with an internet connection.
 Students should be registered at least two weeks before classes start in order to receive important information required to access these courses.
 Textbooks can be purchased through the UNBC Bookstore via credit card and shipped via courier to the student.
-Online courses will indicate "World Wide Web" as the Schedule Type in the online listings
+Online courses will indicate 'world wide web' as the schedule type in the online listings.

-To gain access to the web courses you have registered in, please refer to the Moodle Computer Accounts or call Distance Education toll-free at 1-888-440-3440 for more information.
+To gain access to the web course(s) you have registered in, please refer to the Moodle computer accounts or call the Distance Education toll-free number 1-888-440-3440 to access information.

-If you have questions regarding the suitability of your computer or internet connection for web courses, please contact the project leader for the Centre for Teaching, Learning and Technology through Distance Education at 1-888-440-3440.
+If you have questions regarding the suitability of your computer or internet connection for web courses, please contact the project leader for the Centre for Teaching, Learning and Technology through the Distance Education toll-free number 1-888-440-3440.